 You want a bag large enough to hold extra luggage, waterproof enough to keep everything dry, easy to install, and rugged enough to last through demanding trips.
 The Roofbag cargo carrier exceeds all these categories and stands above the competition, making it the recipient of our Best overall cargo bag award.

 What Is a Rooftop Cargo Bag?

 A rooftop cargo bag provides extra temporary storage for your vehicle.
 Generally made from strong, durable, and weather-proof materials, they protect your belongings.
-They are easier to store and much more affordable than their hardshell cargo box counterparts.
-These are an excellent option for people that want a fast solution for lack of storage in the car.
+They are easier to store and more affordable than their hardshell cargo box counterparts.
+These are excellent options for people that want a fast solution for lack of storage in the car.

 Advantages and Disadvantages of a Rooftop Cargo Bag

 - More affordable and versatile than cargo boxes.